-Warning: If the furnace is equipped with the hermetic seal (Option □), any cracks to the insulating block will result in furnace chamber leaks and should be replaced if broken.
+Warning: If the furnace is equipped with the hermetic seal (Option □), any cracks to the insulating block will result in furnace chamber leaks.
+Replace if broken.

 - 4. Disconnect the element lead from the insulating terminal block.
 Repeat this step for the opposite side. - 5.
 Remove lamp and old packing material.